AlanCoding/Project-Euler-Travis-tests-python/README.md

 The point of this is not to solve the questions.
 It is to use the obvious tools to build a testing mechanism.

+# Obfuscated testing

+Part of the fun of this repo might be solving a "reverse" problem.
+That is, writing a program for each problem that somehow algorithmically tests the correctness of the answer, based on the problem statement.

+As an example, if the question asked "find the number that is a common factor of both X and Y", then the test function should reasonably test that X is divisible by the answer, and that Y is divisible by the answer.
+Such methods do not necessarily have to divulge anything about the solution.

+Some problems are easier than others to implement this philosophy for.